 Variability in the modules due to production tolerances and wear directly affect the aircraft engine performance.
-To analyse this influence, a virtual process is developed which is able to predict overall aircraft engine performance, using the example of the first blade of the HPT in the V2500 turbofan engine.
-For this purpose, 36 deteriorated HPT blades are automatically digitised, their geometry evaluated, and their aero-thermodynamic effects determined at the level of the module.
-In a Gas Path Analysis of the HPT and the remaining modules (compressors and LPT), the overall aircraft engine performance is estimated.
-The use of CFD simulations for the HPT allows the local deterioration to be directly related to the engine performance, whereby a detailed understanding is established.
+To analyse this influence, a virtual process is developed which is able two predict overall aircraft engine performance, using the example of the first blade of the HPT in the V2500 turbofan engine.
+For this purpose, 36 deteriorated HPT blades are automatically digitised, their geometry evaluated, and their aero-thermodynamic effects determined at the level of the module and the overall aircraft engine using design of experiment.
+The remaining modules (compressors and LPT) are estimated using Gas-Path-Analysis.